tiwariPC/ExoPieElement/README.md

+# Installation of ExoPieElement and dependencies
 New README

-## Right now the setup works only in SLC6, You can login using USERNAME@lxplus6.cern.ch
+## now the setup works both in SLC6 and centos 7, You can login to slc6 using USERNAME@lxplus6.cern.ch   and slc7 using USERNAME@lxplus.cern.ch

-## The code is now tested for centos 7.
+## The code is already tested for centos 7.

 ## it is recomended to use centos 7